ISO9001 Certified: What It Means for Your Organization

 Operational complexity

-Industry sector
+Industry sector risk level

 Benefits of Being ISO9001 Certified

-Increased customer confidence
+Increased customer confidence and procurement eligibility

-Improved process consistency
+Improved operational consistency and repeatability

-Reduced rework and waste
+Reduced rework, defects, and operational waste

-Stronger supplier control
+Stronger supplier management and oversight

-Better internal accountability
+Clearer internal accountability and governance

 Common Misconceptions About ISO9001 Certified Companies